Iranian Drone Strikes Kuwaiti Oil Tanker at Dubai Port as Gulf Leaders Meet in Jeddah

 What to Watch

-- EU emergency energy ministers meeting: European energy ministers convene today (Tuesday) to coordinate response to oil and gas market disruptions.
+- EU emergency energy meeting: European ministers convene today as Brent hits record monthly gains and gas prices surge 25%+.

 Sources